 Induced Polarization (IP) MethodBack to Techniques

-The induced polarization method makes use of capacitive action of subsurface to locate zones where clay and conductive minerals are disseminated within their host rocks.
+The induced polarization method makes use of capacitive action of subsurface to locate zones where clay and conductive minerals are disseminated within its host rocks.
 The IP survey is similar to electrical resistivity tomography (ERT).
-Resistivity and IP methods are often applied on the ground surface using multiple four-electrode sites.
-In an IP survey, in addition to resistivity measurement, capacitive properties of the subsurface materials are determined as well.
+Resistivity and IP methods are often applied on the ground surface using multiple four- electrode.
+In an IP survey, in addition to resistivity measurement, capacitive properties of the subsurface materials are also determined.
 As a result, IP surveys provide additional information about the spatial variation in lithology and grain-surface chemistry.

 PARSAN is associated with DIAS Geophysical for conducting Induced Polarization surveys.

 - DIAS32 provides full 3D resistivity and induced polarization models of the subsurface

 - With integrated safety systems, DIAS32 is the leading IP resistivity technology in survey safety

 - As a fully-distributed system, DIAS32 offers complete flexibility and scalability

 - Cable-free networking capability facilitates safety and real-time quality control.

 - Survey planning using optimization software for efficient and effective results.